Skip to main content

 Low accuracy (4 of 18 factors)

-Boston University has one required prompt for all of its applicants.
+Boston University has one required prompt for all its applicants.
 Applicants must choose one of two possible topics—the first asks you to reflect on a social or community issue, and the second asks how you hope to contribute to the BU campus community.
+If you are applying to the Kilachand Honors College, you will be required to submit an additional essay.

 Since BU receives thousands of applications from academically strong students, your essays are your chance to stand out.
 In this post, we’ll discuss how to craft an engaging response to each of these options.